CategoryInternational Recognised exhibition

-Expo 2017 Astana will span an area of 174 ha, with the exhibition space taking up 25 ha.
-The Expo site will include the National Pavilion of Kazakhstan, the Museum of Future Energy, the Energy Best Practices Area, international, themed and corporate pavilions, as well as trade and entertainment facilities.
+Expo 2017 Astana spans an area of 174 ha, with the exhibition space taking up 25 ha.
+The Expo site includes the National Pavilion of Kazakhstan, the Museum of Future Energy, the Energy Best Practices Area, international, themed and corporate pavilions, as well as trade and entertainment facilities.
 The non-exhibition area will feature a conference centre, a press centre, an indoor city, residential buildings and hotels.

 Nur Alem - an eight-storey sphere with a diameter of 80 metres - was built as the heart of the Expo site.
 The structure is powered by a photovoltaic system and two noiseless wind turbines, and its design ensures reduced power consumption from the grid.

 The National Pavilion of Kazakhstan, located in a 5,000 m2 area at the base of the Sphere, is divided into two zones: “Insight into Kazakhstan” and “Creative Energy”.

-Two dedicated theme pavilion will explore “Future Energy” through interactive and educational exhibits.
-The first will begin with the origins of energy and will move through to renewable energy and the latest technological innovations, including smart grids and smart cities.
-The second thematic pavilion will showcase the human relationship with energy, with a focus on different forms of energy consumption and environmental challenges.
+Two dedicated theme pavilion explore “Future Energy” through interactive and educational exhibits.
+The first begins with the origins of energy and moves through to renewable energy and the latest technological innovations, including smart grids and smart cities.
+The second thematic pavilion showcases the human relationship with energy, with a focus on different forms of energy consumption and environmental challenges.